blueimp/Gallery/README.md

     leftEdgeClass: 'blueimp-gallery-left',
     // The class to add when the right edge has been reached:
     rightEdgeClass: 'blueimp-gallery-right',
+    // The class to add when the automatic slideshow is active:
+    playingClass: 'blueimp-gallery-playing',
     // The class for all slides:
     slideClass: 'slide',
     // The slide class for loading elements: